nexus-rpc/api/SPEC.md

 #### Query Parameters

-- `callback_url`: Optional.
+- `callback`: Optional.
 If the operation is asynchronous, the handler should invoke this URL once the operation's result is available.

-#### Request Headers

-- `Nexus-Request-Id`: Unique ID used to dedupe starts.
-Callers MUST not reuse request IDs to start operations with different inputs.
-Handlers MUST reject requests that map to the same operation with different request IDs.

 #### Request Body